soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

     For example, you can identify any document or email containing a health record that's shared with people outside your organization, and then automatically block access to that document or block the email from being sent.

-- **Monitor and protect sensitive information in the desktop versions of Excel 2016, PowerPoint 2016, and Word 2016.**
+- **Monitor and protect sensitive information in the desktop versions of Excel, PowerPoint, and Word.**

-    Just like in Exchange Online, SharePoint Online, and OneDrive for Business, these Office 2016 desktop programs include the same capabilities to identify sensitive information and apply DLP policies.
+    Just like in Exchange Online, SharePoint Online, and OneDrive for Business, these Office desktop programs include the same capabilities to identify sensitive information and apply DLP policies.
 DLP provides continuous monitoring when people share content in these Office 2016 programs.

 - **Help users learn how to stay compliant without interrupting their workflow.**